How to Install Puppet 8 Server on Rocky Linux and AlmaLinux 9 (Step-by-Step)

 source ~/.bashrc

-9. Start the Puppet client
+9. Start the Puppet agent

 sudo systemctl start puppet